 Preclinical testing of ACD855 was concluded in July.

 IMPD (application to commence studies in humans) for ACD855 submitted in October.

 Listing takes place on Nasdaq First North Premier in November.

 The necessary public authority approvals to begin phase I studies for ACD855 were granted and the company began dosing the first subjects in December.

-In May, the company chose to redirect the drug candidate ACD855 from cognitive dysfunction to an eye indication and ACD856 is now the primary drug candidate for cognitive dysfunction.
+In May the company chose to redirect the drug candidate ACD855 from cognitive dysfunction to an ocular indication and ACD856 became the primary drug candidate for cognitive dysfunction instead.

-At the annual general meeting on May 22, 2019, the company resolved to issue a share options program targeted at the company’s Board of Directors.
+At the annual general meeting on May 22, the company resolved to issue a warrant program aimed at the company’s Board of Directors.